xDaryamo/puccini/puccini-tosca/README.md

 ### Coercion

-TOSCA functions are embedded in the Clout and are intended to be executed when necessary.
+TOSCA functions and constraints are embedded in the Clout (as stubs) and are intended to be executed when necessary.
 Thus they not called during compilation, unless they are needed for topology resolution.
 If you want to call all of them and see the evaluated results, pipe the Clout through **puccini-js** and execute the embedded **tosca.coerce** JavaScript:

     cat clout.yaml | puccini-js exec tosca.coerce